dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 ### &#8855; &#8710; &#8968;xv&#8969; [For Timescales Both Small and Large, Each Agent's State and Context Is Constructed From Their Sum Of Experience Via Directed Focus](#each-agents-state-and-context-is-constructed-from-their-sum-of-experience-via-directed-focus)

+-  TODO: change the name of the section

+#### Just Like The Body Follows The Head...

+- introduce this concept using soccer
+  - the spatial projection of attention
+  - especially insofar as the ideas of valence, configuration, conformation affect and are affected by the spatial projection of (visual) attention.

+- just like the body follows the head, both the individual and the social organism follow the projection of attention, in aggregate. where there is aggregate attention, there will be motion towards and away from the object of focus. where there is change in aggregate attention, there will be change in motion and direction of motion, towards and away from the spatially distributed changes.
+  - this applies to abstract notions of space, location, direction, and motion. to understand this, think about how you might measure attention on social networks and imagine what the notion of a space means for social networks.
+  - explain the sociophysical differences between "Attention" and "Parade Rest" as an example to demonstrate how you should follow the logical, higher-order direction of focus instead of simply gauging someone's head/eye orientation

+- chapman-kolmogorov as applied to the direction of focus/attention as over time, explaining the likelihood of attention
+  - (move to a section on the spatial/informational projection of attention)
+  - ADD & completion of tasks, where the imposition of dependencies in those tasks requires the redirection of attention over more or less distance in "attention-space"
+  - through the course of a small window of time, the more specific the path through attention space is required to be, the more control is required to hold the path fixed to and from those dependencies. therefore, the imposition of additional dependencies requiring the projection of attention in disparate directions implies the need for more control over attention to mitigate the higher probability of deviation from the path.

 In social physics, all SOF biophysical entities exist in the same shared physical space.
 Their minds are like individual boltzmann machines, but with a functional twist.
 Instead of being machine